Hilarioo/Hatchio/README.md

-### changelog

-## TODO

-- Seperate fetch designed for Specifc Tables to communicate better w/ frontend
-- Visiblity Hide/Show w/ Type of User

-### April 10, 2020

-- Sign In Verification
-- User Dashboard/Profile
-- Revamped file seperation backend/
-- Removed redudant fetch() inside frontend/
+## notes to everyone :: Aaron

+### Remember to hit `Sign Out` when you first launch the application <- still working on debugging this>

+### Remember to npm run node_hatchio_init im still in process of redesigning db but the previous error shouldnt occur anymore

-## Please when ready add your teams application URL or IP to the repository description.
+#### Please when ready add your teams application URL or IP to the repository description.
 This will help with grading.
 Teams are expected to keep this value up to date.

-## Please do the following steps before completing Milestone 0.
+#### Please do the following steps before completing Milestone 0.

 1. Change the name of the repository.
 All that needs to change is the NN to your respective team number.
 Team numbers whose value is less than 10, please pad with a 0.
 Ex team 1 is Team01 team 11 is Team11.
 Please make sure to also remove the username from the repository as well.
 Teams with incorrectly name repository will have points deducted from their milestone 0 grades.